What is sugar?

 3. Be wary of 'sugar-free' foods

 These often contain artificial sweeteners like sucralose, saccharin and aspartame.
-Although these synthetic sweeteners taste sweet, research suggests that they don't help to curb a sweet tooth, sending confusing messages to the brain that can lead to over-eating and potentially disrupt the beneficial bacteria in the gut that play an important role in managing our blood sugar.
+Although these synthetic sweeteners taste sweet, research suggests that they don't help to curb a sweet tooth, instead they may send confusing messages to the brain that may lead to over-eating.
+They may also have the potential to disrupt the beneficial bacteria in the gut that play an important role in managing blood sugar and much more.

-By combining sugary foods with protein-rich ones like fish, chicken, turkey and tofu you’ll reduce the impact of the sugar on your blood glucose levels.
-This is because protein slows stomach emptying, which helps manage cravings and it reduces the glycaemic effect of the carb-rich foods you eat.
+By combining sugary foods with protein-rich ones like fish, chicken, turkey and tofu, you’ll reduce the impact of the sugar on your blood glucose levels.
+This is because protein slows stomach emptying, which helps manage cravings and reduces the glycaemic effect of the carb-rich foods you eat.

 Read more about low glycaemic index foods.